Learn more about planning healthy meals for older audits and tips on kitchen organizing and safety.

 - Size of serving (NOTE: serving size noted on labels may differ from serving size noted in Dietary Guidelines; use Dietary Guidelines information).

 - Nutrients contained (for a quick comparison, use the % of RDA information).

-- Sell-by date (to avoid buying outdated or almost outdated foods).
+- Remember to check the sell-by date (to avoid buying outdated or almost outdated foods).

 Grocery Shopping For Economy – Most households have food budgets

-- Careful planning & shopping can help stretch the food dollars available.
+- Careful planning and shopping can help stretch the food dollars available.

 - Shop from the list.